 Does 100% of my gift go to my designated area?

 A minimum gift of $5 is suggested but not required.

 Can a donor make a gift by mail or phone?

-Due to the short timeframe of Love Blue Give Gold, only gifts made during Homecoming and Family Weekend, or by phone or online February 19-20 will count toward the campaign goals.
+Due to the short timeframe of Love Blue Give Gold, only gifts made during the 1885 minutes of giving taking place on April 2 & 3 will count toward the campaign goals.

 Can a donor make a gift of stock in support of Love Blue Give Gold?

 Donors can make a gift of stock in support of their favorite school, program or cause.
 Learn more here.